Chart Color Schemes

 Maleny features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 66.8% of all households, including 16.3% couples with children, 38.6% couples without children, and 11.0% single parent families.
 Non-family households constitute the remaining 33.2%, with lone person households at 30.6% and group households comprising 2.7%.
-The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.6.
+The median household size is 2.1 people, smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households